-    The faculty Director, Dr. Eckert, will conduct two info sessions where he will go into more detail about the trip and the itinerary and will handle as many questions as possible.
+The faculty Director, Dr. Eckert, may conduct info sessions where he will deliver detail about the trip and the itinerary.
+He will also answer questions.
 It has proven productive in the past for students interested in the trip.
-It is not mandatory, but he would encourage you attend one of the meetings (there is no need to attend both - they will be basically the same).
+It is not mandatory, but he would encourage you attend one of the meetings:

 Come and learn more about the program and meet with the program faculty director!

 Message from the Program Director:Concept: Get a chance to add international understanding to your life experiences and your resume without having to commit to an entire semester abroad.
 Additionally, this trip requires no language competency which makes it more accessible to many people (people with German language skills are absolutely invited also!).
 The total trip involves an educational program tour of German business and cultural sites and interactions with German university students, while the optional third week involves an intensive negotiation course taught in English by Dr. Eckert at Paderborn University.
-The tour part of the trip is scheduled as BUS 5940 and the Negotiation component is MKTG 4780 (MKTG 6780) for graduate students.
+The tour part of the trip is scheduled as BUS 3960 for undergarduate (BUS 6960 for graduate) and the Negotiation component is MKTG 4780 (MKTG 6780) for graduate students.
 Each of these is a three credit course.

-The Educational Program Trip: (BUS 5940): The Tour (BUS 5940): We will start in Hamburg, Germany’s famous port city.
-We will explore the harbor district, gain some insight into the German media and communication industry (centered in Hamburg), and take a stroll down the famous Reeperbahn in Hamburg’s entertainment district.
-Our next stop will be the world headquarters of Volkswagen in Wolfsburg.
+We will begin in Berlin and spend our first week based there.
+Berlin is Germany’s capital city and bustles with activity, history and art!
+Our time in Berlin includes a “Fat-Tire” bike tour of Berlin where we will explore the history and culture of this once divided city, a visit to the Reichtag, Germany’s Capital Building, and a visit to Deutsche Bank’s branc of the future.
+From Berlin we will make a day trip to the world headquarters of Volkswagen in Wolfsburg.
 We will have a tour of the production facilities and get to hear about their brand strategies.
 Volkswagen is one of the largest car manufacturers in the world and their Wolfsburg facility is amazing!
-Our next stop is Berlin, Germany’s capital city.
-We will spend a day in nearby Potsdam, having a special negotiation (and social!) experience with the students at Uni Potsdam.
-Our second day involves a “Fat-Tire” bike tour of Berlin where we will explore the history and culture of this once divided city.
-From Berlin it is back on the train to Dr. Eckert’s “Deutsche Heimatstadt” (German Hometown) of Paderborn, home of WMU’s partner school ; Paderborn University.
+We will also make a day trip to nearby Potsdam, having a special negotiation (and social!) experience with the students at Uni Potsdam.
+From Berlin it is back on the train to Dr. Eckert’s “Deutsche Heimatstadt” (German Hometown) of Paderborn, home of WMU’s partner school; Paderborn University.
 Here we will hear from Dr. Andreas Eggert, an expert in customer value, and interact with German Uni students via a couple of case experiences.
 From Paderborn we will head to the Rhein river area and explore the castles and the wine industry that surround the Rhein River.
-We will conclude our trip in Köln (Cologne) which is home to the world famous “Kölner Dom” (Cologne Cathedral) and is often known as the center of the German festival industry (they take their festivals very seriously!
+Included in this will be a stop in Köln (Cologne) which is home to the world famous “Kölner Dom” (Cologne Cathedral) and is often known as the center of the German festival industry (they take their festivals very seriously!).

 The Negotiation Course (MKTG 4780): Each year Dr. Eckert teaches a week long negotiation course at the Uni Paderborn, and if you stay for the third week you will get the opportunity to participate in this course.
 Side-by-side with German students you will learn the strategies and tactics of effective negotiation.
 The course, taught entirely in English, meets six hours per day and requires work every evening, so it is definitely not a vacation!
 However, negotiation skills are considered one of the most fundamental abilities for a successful business person and this course takes an intense, yet highly practical approach to teaching you those skills.
 The course concludes with a negotiation case where each student must put what they have learned to use in a head-to-head negotiation.
 My German colleagues and the German students are excited to have American counterparts involved and the experience should be culturally interesting and enlightening for all.
 And if that is not a good enough sales pitch ….
 The week concludes with a great group social event at Paderborn’s best restaurant and Beirgarten!